SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation

 In contrast to exact or certified MU, approximate unlearning has emerged as a more practical approach for `fast' and `accurate' unlearning.
-Here, the accuracy may not meet provable guarantees, but it can be evaluated using more diverse and practical metrics, such as membership inference attacks \citep{carlini2022membership}, without the need for data-model or algorithmic assumptions that certified unlearning might require.
-Despite the merits of efficiency and flexibility, the performance of approximate unlearning can still exhibit significant variance.
-For example, influence unlearning \citep{izzo2021approximate,warnecke2021machine}, built upon the influence function analysis of training data points \citep{koh2017understanding}, can vary in effectiveness depending on the choice of hyperparameters (needed for influence function approximations) and the specific unlearning scenarios and evaluation metrics \citep{becker2022evaluating}, leading to the \textit{instability} concern in MU.
-Other approximate unlearning methods, including Fisher forgetting \citep{golatkar2020eternal,becker2022evaluating}, gradient ascent \citep{thudi2022unrolling}, and finetuning-based approaches \citep{warnecke2021machine,jia2023model}, also face the similar challenge as will be illustrated later.
+While the accuracy may not meet provable guarantees, it can b assessed using a broader range of practical metrics, such as membership inference attacks \citep{carlini2022membership}, without necessitating data-model or algorithmic assumptions typically associated with certified unlearning.
+Despite the merits of practicality and efficiency, the performance of approximate unlearning can still exhibit significant variance.
+For example, influence unlearning \citep{izzo2021approximate,warnecke2021machine}, built upon the influence function analysis of training data points \citep{koh2017understanding}, exhibits high-performance variance due to the selection of hyperparameters required for influence function approximations, as well as the particular unlearning scenarios and evaluation metrics \citep{becker2022evaluating}, thereby raising concerns about \textit{instability} in approximate unlearning methods.
+Other approximate unlearning methods, including Fisher forgetting \citep{golatkar2020eternal}, gradient ascent \citep{thudi2022unrolling}, and finetuning-based approaches \citep{warnecke2021machine,jia2023model}, also face the similar challenge as will be illustrated later.

 Furthermore, many MU methods mentioned above have been primarily applied to \textit{image classification}.
 By contrast, emerging diffusion models (\textbf{DMs}) for generative modeling also demand effective MU techniques to protect copyrights and prevent generation of harmful content \citep{schramowski2023safe,gandikota2023erasing,zhang2023forget}.
-However, as this work will demonstrate, existing MU methods designed for image classification are insufficient to address MU in image generation (see \textbf{Fig.\,\ref{fig:teaser}} for a schematic overview of our proposal vs. conventional MU).
+However, as this work will demonstrate, existing MU methods designed for image classification are \textit{insufficient} to address MU in image generation (see \textbf{Fig.\,\ref{fig:teaser}} for a schematic overview of our proposal vs. conventional MU).

-In response to the limitations of existing MU methods, we aim to address the following question: